stronnag/mwptools/docs/manual/docs/mission-editor.md

     * {{ inav }} now supports `SET_POI` and other multiwii waypoint types.
     * Delete from the map popup context menu behaves as it does in the tabular editor; it removes the RTH state.

-Please also refer to the following articles that provide specific information for advanced {{ inav }} topics:
+Please also refer to the following chapters that provide specific information for advanced {{ inav }} capability topics:

 * [INAV multi-missions](inav-4.0-multi-missions.md)
 * [INAV fly-by-home](Fly-By-Home-waypoints-(inav-4-new-feature).md)